 Besides HA, dermal fillers are also made of the following materials:

-- Collagen: Collagen can be extracted from sources such as bovine, porcine, and even human donors.
+- Collagen: Collagen can be extracted from bovine, porcine and even human sources.
 Just like HA fillers, collagen implants are used to treat many aesthetic issues.
 For example, superficial injections of collagen fillers can help to soften the appearance of scars and wrinkles, while deep dermal injections can help to correct deep-set creases and facial contours.
 They can also be mixed with polymethylmethacrylate (PMMA) or other gel carriers for enhanced aesthetic improvements.

 - Polymethylmethacrylate (PMMA): Polymethylmethacrylate (PMMA) is actually a polymer of acrylic.
 PMMA-based fillers exist as non-absorbable microspheres that will encourage the fibroblasts to encapsulate each PMMA microparticle, synthesize newer collagen fibers via neocollagenesis, and increase tissue volume via fibroplasia.
 An example of a PMMA filler is Artefill, which is the only PMMA-based filler that is approved by the FDA for use in correcting acne scars and nasolabial folds.
 It is made of PMMA microbeads that are uniformly suspended in bovine collagen.
 However, the original version of Artefill was infamous for its high rate (up to 2.5%) of post-injection granulomas.
 Patients must undergo skin testing prior to receiving Artefill injections to reduce the risk of allergic reactions associated with the bovine collagen.
 Compared to HA-based fillers that only offer non-permanent results, Artefill delivers permanent aesthetic enhancements, so they require surgical removal should there be any health complications or need for correction.